rennynjuguna/phase-2-wk-1-code-challenge/README.md

-# Bank of Flatiron Project
+# Bank of Flatiron

+The Bank of Flatiron shows the Transactions obtained from the db.json file